hankzhang2003/spotify-billboard-analysis/README.md

 ![Tempo](/images/tempo.png)

 This graph shows the mean tempo of songs in a time series over the time period.
 Interestingly, since the danceability, energy, and loudness of songs had a definitive increase, one would expect tempo to have an increase as well.
-However, the average tempo had little net change over the years; it went up and down many times.
+However, the average tempo had little net change over the years; it went up and down many times but only ended up a little bit above the initial values in the 1950s.

 &nbsp;